Competitive Hot Air Ballooning

 What is it?

-Not unlike other sports, Hot Air Balloonists there are those who would like to compete to test their skill and ability in handling their aircraft.
+Not unlike other sports, there are some Hot Air Balloonists who like to compete to test their skill and ability in handling their aircraft.
 Competitions are arranged and participating pilots attempt to successfully accomplish a variety of tasks.
-Each flight, of each competition, may present the pilot with a variety of challenges involving time, distance and accuracy.
-Winners are determined as those who come closest to a target with the drop of a marker.
+Each flight of each competition may present the pilot with a variety of challenges involving time, distance and accuracy.
+Most tasks involve dropping a marker as close as possible to a target.

 Over the years, a number of tasks have been developed that test piloting skills and, used solely or in combination, are presented to the pilot under a variety of flight conditions.
+Before the flight, pilots are presented with a list of tasks to accomplish throughout the flight.
 The challenge is to understand what is required to complete (score on a goal) the given task(s) and to use the available conditions to the best advantage to do so.
-Generally, there are two types of goals, a Judge Declared Goal and a Pilot Declared Goal.
-Tasks often include combinations of both.

 Although seemingly simple in description, these tasks, used in multiple combination under a variety of flight conditions, can be very difficult to accomplish.
 Adding limitations of time, target and minimum/maximum distances, create all the more of a challenge.

-Tasks are normally worth 1000 points, with that score being awarded to the competitor whose marker is closest to the target.
+Tasks are normally worth 1000 points, with that score being awarded to the competitor who does the best on the task.
 Points are awarded to all competitors who fly the task and their scores are calculated on the relational distance of their respective markers from the target.